ArthurGC/awesome-books-project/README.md

 # Awesome Books Project

 In this project, We set up our Awesome Books page.
-Our goal was add the functionality to add/save/remove books from our DOM and localStorage using Classes and add styles to our core elements.
+Our goal was add the functionality to add/save/remove books from our DOM and localStorage using Classes and add styles to our core elements in a single page.

 ## :red_circle: Live Demo